Financial Services Industry in Scotland:

 - Employs almost 100,000 people directly and around the same again indirectly

-- Generates around £7 billion for the Scottish economy, more than eight per cent of Scottish onshore economic activity
+- Generates around £8 billion for the Scottish economy, more than eight per cent of Scottish onshore economic activity

 - Manages over £800 billion of funds

 - Accounts for 24 per cent of all UK employment in life assurance, and 13 per cent of all banking employment

 - Includes Banking; Fund Management; Insurance, Life Assurance and Pensions; Asset Servicing and Professional Services

 - In Scotland three banks are permitted to issue banknotes - The Royal Bank of Scotland, Bank of Scotland (part of Lloyds Banking Group) and Clydesdale Bank.
 This practice dates back as far as 1695.

 - In 1875 the Chartered Institute of Bankers in Scotland was founded as a professional and educational body, making it the world's oldest professional body for practising bankers.

 - The insurance sector dates back to the early 1700s when the increase in international trade led to a requirement for marine insurance for many Scottish export and import companies.